siamkn/Sex-estimation-from-long-bones/README.md

 **5\.
 Data**

-This folder contains the raw data used in the project.
+The dataset is available in the original website : https://web.utk.edu/~auerbach/GOLD.htm